How to use Windows Sandbox and VirtualBox VMs simultaneously

-Many users recently reported on various forums they encountered issues when trying to use Windows Sandbox and VirtualBox VMs at the same time.
+Many users recently reported on various forums that they encountered issues when trying to use Windows Sandbox and VirtualBox VMs simultaneously.

 The severity of this issue is further backed by the fact that many users consider that: